move-elevator/me_backend_security/README.md

 # TYPO3 Extension "me_backend_security"

-A extension to specify secure password rules and force backend user to change his password, if the password is older then a defined limit.
+An extension to specify secure password rules and force backend users to change their passwords, if the password is older then a defined limit.

 In extension settings you can define:
 * Minimum number of capital characters